-When a waveguide other than the center one is pumped, it is possible to observe the effects of both the first and second border encountered by the light (see Fig.~\ref{fig:border_effect} in the SM).
-As mentioned before, this manifests as a significant decrease in $\gamma$.
-Particularly, we also found relevant to analyze the case of an injection in a corner of an ANW to study the transport process in a system that resembles a semi-infinite medium.
+When a waveguide other than the center one is pumped, it is possible to observe the effects of both the first and second border encountered by the light (see Fig.~\ref{fig:border_effect} in SM).
+As mentioned before, this manifests as a significant decrease in $\gamma$, see Fig.~\ref{fig:size_effect_corner} in SM corresponding to an injection in the corner.
+Particularly, we also found relevant to analyze an injection in a corner of an ANW to study the transport process in a system that resembles a semi-infinite medium.
 In this case, depicted in the lower row of Fig.~\ref{fig:ordered_propagation}, the propagation also resembles a linear growth of the variance, see inset in Fig.~\ref{fig:ordered_propagation}(d).
-Interestingly, $\gamma$ exhibits the opposite behavior compared to that observed when the center waveguide is pumped.
+Interestingly, $\gamma$ shows the opposite behavior compared to that observed when the center waveguide is pumped.
 That is, superdiffusion in the region $C_0z<2.404$ and superballistic propagation for larger distances.
-In the former region, $\gamma$ reaches a minimum of $0.943$ at $C_0z=1.630$, while it presents a maximum of $1.063$ at $C_0z=4.619$ in the superballistic domain.
-In Fig.~\ref{fig:ordered_propagation}(d), the propagation remains in a superballistic regime for larger values of $z$.
-Nonetheless, it reaches $\gamma=1.001$ at $C_0z=400$ for an array of size $N=1000$ (see Fig. \ref{fig:size_effect_corner} in the SM), suggesting that the propagation tends to a ballistic regime at large distances.
+In the former, $\gamma$ reaches a minimum of $0.943$ at $C_0z=1.630$, while it presents a maximum of $1.063$ at $C_0z=4.619$ in the superballistic domain.
+In Fig.~\ref{fig:ordered_propagation}(d), the propagation remains in a superballistic regime for larger values of $C_0 z$.
+Nonetheless, it reaches $\gamma=1.001$ at $C_0z=400$ for an array of size $N=1000$ (see Fig. \ref{fig:size_effect_corner} in SM), suggesting that the propagation tends to a ballistic regime at large distances.
 We emphasize that the transition between transport regimes (at the $C_0 z$ values reported here) is a general result for biphoton states in any ordered ANW injected in the center or in one corner provided that no border effects are relevant.